openedx/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics.rst

 Installing the Open edX Analytics Developer Stack
 #################################################

-This section describes how to install and run the Open edX Analytics Developer Stack.
+This section describes how to install and run the Open edX Analytics developer stack.

 .. note::
- Before you install Open edX Fullstack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.
+ Before you install the Analytics developer stack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.

 .. contents::